Choose options

 Illustrated by Angel Garcia Pinto.

-Between 1907 and 1938, parts of the pedestal of a bronze statue of Poseidon were recovered from the Isthmus of Corinth.
-The inscription on the pedestal reads: The Corinthians and their general Timoleon liberated the Greeks living in Sicily from the Carthaginians and so dedicated this offering of thanks to the gods.
+Between 1907 and 1938, parts of the pedestal of a bronze statue of Poseidon were recovered on the Isthmus of Corinth.
+The inscription on the pedestal reads: The Corinthians and their general, Timoleon, liberated the Greeks living in Sicily from the Carthaginians, and thus dedicated this offering of thanks to the gods.

-Subject: annelies koolen, 'Athenian cavalry in Sicily: an underestimation of enemy cavalry'.
+Subject: Annelies Koolen, 'Athenian cavalry in Sicily: an underestimation of the enemy cavalry'.

-During the Peloponnesian War (431-404 BC), the Athenians not only fought intensely against the Spartans and Boeotians.
-Between 415 and 413 BC, they also undertook a rather daring enterprise: a military expedition to the island of Sicily.
+During the Peloponnesian War (431–404 BC), the Athenians not only fought intensely against the Spartans and Boeotians, between 415 and 413 BC, but also undertook a rather daring undertaking: a military expedition to the island of Sicily.

 Subject: Nicholas Sekunda, 'a regiment of Cretan mercenary archers - in the service of the tyrants of Syracuse'.